-Unlike most other forms of dementia, memory is not affected in people with frontotemporal dementia (FTD) until later in the disease.
+Unlike most other forms of dementia, memory is not affected in people with frontotemporal dementia until later in the disease.
 FTD mainly affects different parts of the brain than are affected by other forms of dementia: the frontal and temporal lobes.
-Also, this form of dementia strikes people at a relatively younger age — usually between the ages of 40 and 60.
+Also, this form of dementia strikes people at a relatively younger age — usually between the ages of 45 and 65.
 However, FTD can affect individuals both younger and older than this range.

-Approaches to diagnosis and treatment of frontotemporal dementia are similar to other forms of dementia.
-Follow the links below to learn more.
+While there currently are no treatments specifically for FTD, approaches to diagnosis and treatment of frontotemporal dementia are similar to other forms of dementia.
+Follow the links below to learn more:

 Frontotemporal dementia can be especially difficult for caregivers to deal with because, unlike other forms of dementia, it can affect younger individuals who are still working or who have children in the home.
 This disease can affect decision-making abilities early on, so it is important to begin making financial and legal decisions soon after the disease starts.
 In addition to setting up a Durable Power of Attorney, caregivers should also consider having a driving evaluation for their loved ones, before driving becomes a problem.